Ante889/Single_user_command_line_store/README.md

 END - Closes the stage and exits the program; INPUT: None

 Please note:
-You can run the command ADD/REMOVE as many times as you want, and in any order after building out the INVENTORY stage.
+-You can run the command ADD/REMOVE as many times as you want, and in any order after building out the INVENTORY stage.
-String contains no space (single word)
+-String contains no space (single word)
-Use a language you’re most comfortable with
+-Use a language you’re most comfortable with
-Write production quality code
+-Write production quality code
-Please comment your decisions
+-Please comment your decisions
-Unit testing is desireable
+-Unit testing is desireable

 Example:
 Program STDIN: